 - Surface-Spread Method

-Membrane Filtration techniques can only be used for testing of the products which can be filtered through a membrane filter.
+Membrane Filtration techniques can only be used for microbial enumeration of the products which can be filtered through a membrane filter.

 Interpretation / Analysis of Results for USP <61> Microbial Enumeration Tests